Autonomous Driving – Short Explanation

 Autonomous Driving in the Real World

 Self driving systems work by creating a picture of the vehicle and the surrounding conditions through a system of sensors.
 These sensors range from radar to lidar and even laser beams.
 Information obtained through these sensors is processed by internal computer systems and based on the information provided, the vehicles decide on the right actions.
+To enhance the development of these autonomous systems, high-quality video datasets for machine learning are essential.

 Pundits predicted that by 2020 our roads would be teeming with fully autonomous vehicles.
 However, currently there are no vehicles on the road that meet the standards set out for full automation.
 There are some vehicles that are partially automated, however, which does give hope to an eventual future of fully autonomous driving.
+To advance this future, precise audio data collection is essential for refining the AI systems that power autonomous vehicles.

 Tip: